ROMEO: Species: Haliaeetus leucocephalus, Bald Eagle • Born: Unknown • Gender: Male

 However, the 2018-2019 season was very different, as several large mature eagles disturbed the peace and tranquility of this nest.
 The expectations of the season ended in heartache as Juliet returned to the nest with an injury and was subsequently driven from the nest by a rival just days before the eggs were to hatch, leaving Romeo to do the work of two.
 When an egg hatched on Christmas Day 2018, a female eagle following Romeo to the nest swooped down and took the hatchling.
 The following day, Romeo left the area and neither Romeo nor Juliet has been seen since.

-Samson and A2 are a bonded pair and are frequently seen together at the nest and perching in other trees.
+Samson and Gabrielle are now a bonded pair and are frequently seen together at the nest and perching in other trees.
 They are mating, making nestorations, and we eagerly await the unfolding of another season as the legacy of the Hamlet continues.

 A BRIEF HISTORY OF ROMEO & JULIET